The government is working to combat problematic alcohol use in our society.

 Preventive activities in sport canteens

-The government also supports - along with insurance company DSW and some sports organizations - preventive activities within sports clubs.
+The government supports - along with insurance company DSW and some sports organizations - preventive activities within sports clubs.
 The aim is mainly to address the poor compliance with the age limits for serving alcohol in sports canteens.
 Starting in 2015, paediatrician Nico van der Lely and the Dutch sports federation NOC*NSF will spend four years visiting sports clubs in the Netherlands to raise awareness of the harmful effects of excessive drinking by teenagers.

 Schoolprojects

 Information on alcohol to school pupils is developed on a national level (by the Trimbos Institute), but carried out on the regional level as much as possible.
-The majority of secondary schools and a third of all elementary schools take part in the long-term project “The Healthy School and Drugs”.
+The majority of secondary schools and a third of all elementary schools take part in the long-term project 'Clear at School'.
 Since recently the project is also targeting at vocational schools.
 Attention is paid to all mind altering products as alcohol, tobacco and illegal drugs.
-“The Healthy School and Drugs” is an integral program.
+'Clear at School' is an integral program.
 Lessons play an important role, but it also focuses on parent activities, school rules for drugs, monitoring and counseling pupils who have problems using drugs.
 The project has had and will continue to have a grant from the Ministry of Health, Welfare and Sport.

 Designated driver campaign

 The BoB campaign aims to raise awareness of the dangers of driving while intoxicated.
 Alongside the general information that is offered during the campaign, there is an increased police surveillance.
 It is a so called designated driver campaign.
 A designated driver is a person who abstains from alcohol on a social occasion in order to drive his/her companions home safely.
 The designated driver is called BoB, a sympathetic person.The BoB campaign originated in Belgium, in 1995, and the concept has been picked up in the Netherlands in 2001.
-In the Netherlands the campaign is coordinated by the Ministry of Infrastructure and Environment.
+In the Netherlands the campaign is coordinated by the Ministry of Infrastructure and Water Management.
 Participants are the alcohol producers and Safe Traffic Netherlands.

 In the Netherlands there is a sound network of professional treatment facilities for problem drinkers.